sumitsemwal/devboardsforandroid/docs/devices/sm8550-hdk.rst

    time is very high and it needs a power reset to recover.

-   And then there is a run time UFS crash which leaves the device unusable. v6.9-rc1 kernel will hopefully be more stable.
+   And then there is a run time UFS crash which leaves the device unusable.

 #.
 At times `fastboot boot` run into the following failure:

 .. code::

-   $ fastboot boot ./boot.img
+   fastboot boot ./boot.img
    Sending 'boot.img' (19988 KB)                      OKAY [  0.460s]
    Booting                                            FAILED (remote: 'Failed to load/authenticate boot image: Load Error')
    fastboot: error: Command failed

 Run the following set of commands to recover from the above error:

 .. code::

-   $ fastboot reboot bootloader
+   fastboot reboot bootloader
-   $ fastboot set_active a boot ./boot.img
+   fastboot set_active a boot ./boot.img

 Device Maintainer(s)